 Maureen K. O'Connor

-Maureen Kelley O'Connor is executive vice president, chief strategy and innovation officer at Blue Cross and Blue Shield of North Carolina.
-She leads the development and implementation of the company's enterprise strategy, and is responsible for the healthcare and clinical division, network relationships and health system innovation, business development, analytics, and government affairs.
+Maureen Kelley O'Connor is executive vice president of diversified businesses for Blue Cross and Blue Shield of North Carolina and president of Mosaic Health Solutions, a subsidiary company created to develop and drive market-facing solutions — through acquisitions, joint ventures, partnerships and build-outs — to meet the needs of consumers and other stakeholders in the health care ecosystem.
+Prior to taking on this role, Maureen served as chief strategy and innovation officer, responsible for the healthcare and clinical divisions of the company, network relationships and health system innovation, data analytics and insights, strategy and new business development.
 Maureen joined BCBSNC in 2000 as vice president and deputy general counsel and later assumed the roles of general counsel and chief administrative officer.

-She was named by Diversity Journal as one of the nation's "100 Women to Watch in 2009" and was recognized in 2008 as one of 10 "Women Extraordinaire" in the Triangle by Business Leader Media.
+She was named by Triangle Business Journal as one of 12 "People to Watch" in 2014.
+Diversity Journal designated Maureen as one of the nation's "100 Women to Watch" in 2009 and she was recognized in 2008 as one of 10 "Women Extraordinaire" in the Triangle by Business Leader Media.

-Maureen received a Juris Doctor, cum laude, from Suffolk University Law School and a bachelor's degree in English literature from College of the Holy Cross.
-She is married and has three adult children.
+Maureen received a law degree from Suffolk University Law School and a bachelor's degree in English literature from College of the Holy Cross.